-Note from Fig. 4 that the boundary between the smallest flows for $\eta_m^r = 500$ and for $\eta_m^r = 1100$ is not in the same position.
-The reason for this is the upper constraint on link capacities.
-For $\eta_m^r = 500$, there are 8 flows that ought be in the middle group of flows but they cannot, since flows in the middle group receive so much throughput that the constraints on link capacity would be violated.
-Consequently, these flows are downgraded to the group of smallest flows and they receive the same amount of throughput as the smallest flows, due to the fairness rules.
+Also, note on the same figure that the boundary between the smallest flows for $\eta_m^r = 500$ and for $\eta_m^r = 1100$ is not in the same position.
+The reason for this is once again the upper constraint on link capacities.
+For $\eta_m^r = 500$, there are 8 flows that should be in the middle group of flows but cannot, since flows in the middle group receive so much throughput that the constraints on link capacity would be violated.
+Therefore, these flows are downgraded to the group of smallest flows and receive the same amount of throughput as the smallest flows - here the model preserves fairness.